statsig-io/docs/docs/product-analytics/distribution.md

 - **Analyze the Range of User Experiences:** Study the distribution of event values to identify any outliers or trends
 - **Measure Feature Engagement:** Visualize how often each user is interacting with a critical event
-- **Montitor Product Performance:** Ensure that your product isn't experiencing performance issues like unusual latency times
+- **Monitor Product Performance:** Ensure that your product isn't experiencing performance issues like unusual latency times

 # Creating a Distribution Chart